Spokane’s signature fish, the wild Redband trout, deserves to be saved, defended, and protected.

 Protecting, restoring, and maintaining suitable habitat for trout is the goal in saving our native Redband Trout.
 Our focus is on the protection of Spokane River and it's tributaries.
 We must restore, improve, and protect shoreline habitat (stream-side vegetation).
 Shoreline forestation and vegetation are essential in keeping the river clean, the water temperatures cool and decreases the effect of negative sediment loading. (insert Link)

+Local organizations have joined together restore our native trout.
 Creating objectives for the conservation of the Redband and implementing these practices we achieve our goals of saving, defending, and protecting Spokane's iconic fish.
+Silver Bow, SFTU, etc.